-The New Savvy: Tell us about your favorite project.
+The New Savvy: Tell us about your favourite project.

 Anton: My favourite project is for sure our website.
 I’ve been closely involved in every redesign we have ever done.
 The result feels more rewarding when you work for yourself.
 Our most recent site redesign grabbed all imaginable website awards and was even nominated for the Webby Awards.